shoukreytom/shoukreytom/README.md

 ### Hi there
-  I'm self-taught back-end, I used to develop web/desktop apps using Java and Python. in the other-hand I work with c when it's neccessary.
+  I'm a passionate self-taught Software Developer, I have a solid experience in core technologies of C, Java and Python.

 <!--
 **shoukreytom/shoukreytom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.